Random walks with local memory: A random environment altered by the walker

-When each vertex uses a deterministic rule to update its local memory, the random walk with local memory is known as \emph{rotor walk}\cite{WLB96, PDDK96, Propp03}.
-That is to say, each vertex is given a prescribed cyclic ordering on its outgoing edges, and for every update the vertex changes the current edge to the next edge in the cyclic order.
+When each vertex uses a deterministic rule to update its local memory, the random walk with local memory is known as \emph{rotor walk} (discovered independently by \cite{WLB96, PDDK96, Pro03}).
+In this model, each vertex is given a prescribed cyclic ordering on its outgoing edges, and for every update the vertex changes the current edge to the next edge in the cyclic order.
 A fundamental difficulty with rotor walk is its lack of randomness: For example, it is an open problem to prove that the rotor walk in $\Z^2$ with i.i.d.\ uniform initial rotors is recurrent; see \cite{HLM08, FLP16} for an exposition of this and related problems.

-\emph{Excited random walk}~\cite{BW03} is a variant of random walk with local memory in which the next label of each vertex does not depend on the current label, and instead is predetermined at the beginning of the walk.
-We refer to \cite{KZ13} for a survey of this topic.

-Random walks with local memory is a special case of \emph{stochastic abelian network}~\cite{BL16a}, in which walkers might be added or removed at every step depending on the current environment of the walk.